The following range of microphones can also be supplied with authentic stands, cables and connectors.

 Circa: Early 1930's - Late 1960's

-Another one of the most popular microphones of its time, which had mutiple uses in its different forms.
+Another one of the most popular microphones of its time, which had multiple uses in its different forms.

 "Handheld" Version